dev-mev/php-exercise/readme.md

 In many cases we need to consume UW institutional data and combine it with local college records.

-In the "data" directory is a file `data/area-faculty.php`.
-It provides a roster that puts faculty (identified by RegID into college areas).
+This project includes a file `data/area-faculty.php`.
+That file provides a PHP array structure with:

+* Section for each Area.
+Area abbreviation is the top array key.
+* List of faculty RegIDs that belong to the given Area.

 ## Exercises